Ryanhood: History

 Hood and Green first met in high school, where they considered each other friendly rivals fronting two separate rock bands.
 They would face off against each other for three respective years of their high school tenure, with Hood beating Green two out of three times in the high school's battle of the bands.
 Regardless of this rivalry, the two young musicians held a respect for one another that blossomed from out of Hood's admiring Green's skill behind the guitar.

-Green's guitar proficiency eventually earned him a scholarship at the Berklee College of Music in Boston.
+Green's guitar proficiency eventually earned him a scholarship to the Berklee College of Music in Boston.
 Elsewhere, Hood remained in Tucson and became an art student at the University of Arizona.
 During this period of time, the two remained in close contact with one another despite the distance, mailing one another MiniDiscs with song ideas and converging in person over school breaks so that they could rehearse them.
 Following graduation, Hood joined Green in Boston and Ryanhood became full-time street performers at Quincy Market.
 They soon transferred to the college touring circuit, racking up acclaim and playing over 130 shows during this time.

 Since their Boston-based beginnings, the duo has gone on to tour alongside a multitude of internationally renowned acts.
 Aside from those mentioned above, Ryanhood have also performed with the likes of NEEDTOBREATHE, Mat Kearney, Plain White T's, Howie Day, Ray Wylie Hubbard, and Carbon Leaf.
 They have also teamed up with Grammy Award-winning producer Ross Hogarth on the album The World Awaits.

 Ryanhood has since relocated to their hometown of Tucson, Arizona.
 Following a few years of lying low, the band re-emerged with the release of 2014's Start Somewhere.
 The album was referred to by Zocalo as "powerfully genuine, and Ryanhood should be applauded for having the courage and sense of self to be so open-hearted in a hard, cruel world."

 Most recently, Ryanhood released two full-length studio albums over the course of a single year with 2017's Yearbook and On Christmas.
 Yearbook is the band's first independently-tracked album, while On Christmas is an album full of mostly original holiday songs.
 Since their return to Tucson, the duo has become engaged in other collaborative projects based in the city.
 This includes Surrounding Dillinger, a contemporary dance production developed in collaboration with Artifact Dance Project that focuses on the life of Depression-era gangster John Dillinger.

 As of 2018, Ryanhood is beginning to appeal to a broader worldwide audience.
 Besides tour dates strung throughout the United States over the next year, they will be making their live Australian debut at the National Folk Festival between 29 March and 2 April.